5 ways to optimise your office environment

-With those benefits in mind, here are 5 ways in whichto optimise your office environment:
+With those benefits in mind, here are 5 ways to optimise your office environment:

-4. Location of the Office.
 Another vital aspect to look at when considering the environment of your office space is whether its location is suitable for your goals.
 As part of our workplace consultancy services, we consider a wide range of factors that are able to be changed in order to make use of the available space, whilst identifying any risks towards the business and its workforce.
 Often, many businesses take the opportunity to relocate to a new facility for many reasons – they may have expansion in mind or simply want a better location.
-Whatever the reason, a relocation offers a long-term cost-effective solutionin retaining a successfuloffice environment.
+Whatever the reason, a relocation offers a long-term cost-effective solutionin retaining a successful office environment.